 Q: I inherited a large trunk full of family memorabilia.
 In the collection is a stack of letters, one of them sent to my great-grandparents.
 The writer tells of his experience in the Executive Mansion and of meeting Mary Fillmore; he raves about how gracious she was.

 President Millard Fillmore's wife was Abigail, not Mary.
 This seems like an odd discrepancy.
 Is the letter fantasy? -- F.M., Eau Claire, Wis.

 A: The name is correct.
 Millard Fillmore took over the office of president in 1850 after the death of President Zachary Taylor.
 The president's wife, Abigail Powers, fell ill and was unable to assume the duties of first lady.
 The Fillmores' daughter, Mary Abigail, served as hostess until the end of her father's term in 1853.

 Q: Many years ago I saw a movie with Ronald Reagan and Bob Cummings.
-It was set in a small town.
-Do you know the name of the movie? -- K.N., Peoria, Ill.

 A: Critics say "Kings Row" was the most distinguished film of Ronald Reagan's acting career.
 In addition to Reagan and Bob Cummings, the 1942 film featured Ann Sheridan, Betty Field and Charles Coburn.

 The movie is set in a quaint, turn-of-the-century small town.
 While the town looks peaceful, with its shady trees, swimming hole and churchgoing citizens, there is a secret.
 The DVD is available.

 Q: Do you know a word that rhymes with "wolf"? -- J.K., Dumas, Texas